 - Quick and Simple Text Selection: Jump to select between quote, brackets, tags, etc

-What I did not mention here are all the framework specific plugins.
-So of course, I recommend to install available plugins for your framework/technology/programming language you are using.
+What I did not mention here are all the framework-specific plugins.
+So, of course, I recommend installing available plugins for the framework/technology/programming language you are using.
 They can also save you a ton of time.

-These are just some productivity tips which I can give you.
-Of course, VS Code provides many more features which can assist you in all kind of matter (see links below).
+These are just some productivity tips that I can give you.
+Of course, VS Code provides many more features that can assist you in all matters (see links below).
 For example, VS Code releases each month a major update with many new features and improvements.
-Read the release notes of these releases as they often contain new features which further can increase your productivity.
+Please read the release notes of these releases as they often contain new features which further can increase your productivity.